 The results indicated that following administration of 1,500 mg epetraborole with the radiolabel via intravenous infusion, radiocarbon was slowly eliminated from plasma with a mean half-life of 96 hours.
 The mean half-life observed in whole blood was 14.3 hours.
-Total radioactivity was highly distributed in tissues, based on the mean V{SS} of radiocarbon in plasma (348 L).
-The mean AUC{0- ∞} values for epetraborole and metabolite M3 were 37% and 53% of the radiocarbon AUC{0- ∞} value observed in plasma, respectively, indicating that the majority of plasma radioactivity is accounted for by the parent epetraborole and the metabolite M3.
+Total radioactivity was highly distributed in tissues, based on the mean $V{SS}$ of radiocarbon in plasma (348 L).
+The mean AUC0-¥ values for epetraborole and metabolite M3 were 37% and 53% of the radiocarbon AUC0-¥ value observed in plasma, respectively, indicating that the majority of plasma radioactivity is accounted for by the parent epetraborole and the metabolite M3.

 There were no SAEs and only mild treatment-emergent AEs were observed, but none were considered related to epetraborole.
-There were no severe or serious adverse events or withdrawals from dosing of epetraborole due to an AE, and no clinically significant changes in vital signs were observed.
+There were no severe or serious adverse events or withdrawals from the study drug due to an AE, and no clinically significant changes in vital signs were observed.

-SAD/MAD and Supratherapeutic Dose in Japanese Subjects (GSK LRS116160)-Phase 1 Study to Evaluate Safety, Tolerability, and Pharmacokinetics of Epetraborole

-GSK previously initiated a Phase 1 study to evaluate the safety, tolerability, and pharmacokinetics of intravenous administration of epetraborole (GSK2251052) in healthy Japanese and Caucasian volunteers.
-The study was designed to enroll a single ascending dose arm and a multiple ascending dose arm in several genotype groups; however, the first portion was only partially completed before the study was terminated early based on emerging data from the Phase 2 cUTI trial described below.
+SAD/MAD and Supratherapeutic Dose in Japanese Subjects (GSK LRS116160)-Phase 1 Study to Evaluate Safety, Tolerability, and Pharmacokinetics of Epetraborole dose arm in several genotype groups; however, the first portion was only partially completed before the study was terminated early based on emerging data from the Phase 2 cUTI trial described below.
 The study enrolled eight Japanese participants receiving epetraborole in single doses of 750 mg or 1,500 mg before early termination of the study.
 Among the eight subjects enrolled, the plasma pharmacokinetics and tolerability of single doses of intravenous administration of epetraborole were generally consistent with those previously reported in the Anacor Phase 1 study described above.